abogoyavlensky/geocoder/README.md

 ## Setup
 Please setup docker-engine and docker-compose before trying to start service.
 You should create `.env` file in dir root of the project.
-That file must contain at least one environment variable:
+Env file must contain at least one environment variable:
 ```bash
 GOOGLE_MAPS_API_KEY=[secret]